karthikganji/karthikganji.github.io/README.md

 - B.Tech., ECE | Jawaharlal Nehru Technological University Hyderabad (_May 2015_)

 ### Work Experience
-**  **Security Supervisor |MITIE SECURITY PVT LTD Feb 2023 – Dec 2023**  </br>
+**  **Security Supervisor |MITIE SECURITY PVT LTD Feb 2023 – Dec 2023**
 Crowne Plaza, Kingston Surbiton, London – KT6 5QQ
 --------------------------------------------------
 I supervise a team of security officers at one of London's most prestigious sites.
-Our role is to provide security for the people who stay in hotel and to protect the integrity of the building.
+Our role is to provide security for the people who stay in the hotel and to protect the integrity of the building.

 Skills: Operations Management • Analytical Skills • Communication • Employee Training • Team Management • Continuous Improvement • Networking